vNodesV/vHuahua/README.md

 - GCC
 - Make
 - jq
-- GO v1.18.6
+- GO 19.2
-- Sifnode v1.0-beta.12-issuefix
-- Cosmovisor v1.0.0
+- Chihuahuad v4.1.0

 ### Process:
    - Update and Upgrade OS.
-- Check for WGET GIT, GCC, Make and jq.
+- Check for WGET, GIT, GCC, Make and jq.
     - Install missing, if any.
-- Check for previous version of GO<
+- Check for previous version of GO.<
     - remove older version from $HOME and/or /usr/local/bin/<
-- Download and Install go 1.18.6.linux-amd64 in $HOME<
+- Download and Install GO in $HOME<
     - the version can be modified at the top of /src/main.sh<
-- Sys link $HOME/go/bin/go /usr/local/bin/go
+- Symbolic link $HOME/go/bin/go /usr/local/bin/go
-- Deploying Sifnoded v1.0-beta.12-issuefix
-- Deploying Cosmovisor 1.0.0
+- Deploying chihuahuad v4.1.0
-- Export necessery system variables to var.var
-- Sys link $HOME/.sifnoded/cosmovisor/genesis/bin/sifnoded /usr/local/bin/sifnoded
+- Symbolic Link from $HOME/go/bin/chihuahuad to /usr/local/bin
-- Final test of sifnoded version
+- Final test of chihuahuad version

-### At this point, everything is on place and Sinode is ready for setup.
+### At this point, everything is in place and Chihuahuad is ready for setup.

 Note: Self-thought.
 This is my first full script and I welcome any constructive feedback. @dSebster or dsebster@vnodes.cloud